*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - Cover while steeping and enjoy

 There you have it.
 I would recommend making this a cup at a time and not mixing them in bulk ahead of time.
-It is a bit of a hassle to get the proper balance if you put them all in a tin together.
+If you are planning on drinking a cup every day then a bulk tin makes more sense and might be a good option.

 Lemongrass and Elder Flower Tea